Playmobil: Licensing

 A number of different companies were licensed throughout Europe and Latin America to produce and distribute Playmobil figures:

 In Spain, figures were produced by the leading dollmaker Famosa, and marketed as "los clicks de Famobil".
 Spanish packages listed the quantity of male dolls (clicks) and females (clacks).
-Females were distinguished by hairstyle, a wider chestpiece suggesting a skirt, and some had arms that look bent but are not.
+Females were distinguished by hairstyle and a wider chestpiece suggesting a skirt.

 Greek figures were produced during the 1970s by a company called Lyra.

 In Argentina Playmobil is licensed by Antex, for distribution in all South American markets.
 Previously Playmobil was licensed through a number of different companies, including Brazil's Trol, Estrela and Industria de Brinquedos do Amazonas, and Peru's BASA.

 From 1976 to 1980, Playmobil was licensed by Louis Marx and Company in the United Kingdom and sold under the brand name Playpeople.

 Playmobil was introduced to the United States by Mattel and Schaper.
 In 1982, Schaper arranged a promotion to distribute Playmobil toys nationwide as in McDonald's Happy Meals.
 The five Playmobil toys that were to be included in the promotion were a Sheriff, an Indian, a Sheriff's Horse, an Umbrella Girl and a Farmer.
 Approximately 10 million of the Sheriff and Indian Playmobil toys were distributed from October 22 through November 1, 1982.
 Before the other toys could be distributed McDonald's ceased distribution and promotion of Playmobil at its restaurants after tests showed that the toy failed to comply with Consumer Product Safety Commission standards designed to prevent children under three from choking on dangerous items.
 (The Playmobil toys were not involved in any reported choking incidents.)
 McDonald's customers with children under three who received these toys were advised to discontinue their use and return the toys to a McDonald's in exchange for a dessert, a cone, or a refund.

 In 2004, BMW licensed the familiar Playmobil look and feel to release an exclusive BMW Z4 done in Playmobil scale.
 It also came with two Playmobil passengers.
 Originally, the only way to get one of these Z4s (available in deep red or blue) was to take a test drive at a BMW dealership in Germany.
 Shortly thereafter, versions in a pale yellow or eggshell blue were available in European toy stores.
-Though not manufactured by Playmobil, they were officially licensed.
+Though not manufactured by Playmobil, they were officially licensed.This has subsequently been copied by Mercedes-Benz, Volkswagen, Audi, Citroen, Porsche and Mini Cooper.
+This has been done in similar formats.
+Read more in the Current Themes Section.